Snow removal

 How you can help

-5. Ensure that intake and exhaust vents for your furnace are clear
+- Ensure that the intake and exhaust vents for your furnace are clear

-6. Place garbage/recycling at the end of your shoveled driveway, away from the roadway
+- Place garbage/recycling at the end of your shovelled driveway, away from the roadway

 Snow events and street parking bans

-Check our news and notices page or follow us on our Facebook or twitter accounts to see if a street parking ban is currently in effect.
+To stay informed about street parking bans, check our news and notices page or follow us on our Facebook or Twitter accounts.

 Sidewalk clearing standards